ministryofjustice/laa-secure-document-storage-api/README.md

 We need to configure a number of settings before the SDS API, or the local services used, will work correctly.

 As a minimum you will need to configure some AWS settings, but if you want to try the SDS API locally, you will also need some client configuration files, and some credentials if using authentication and authorisation.

-### AWS credentials
+### AWS configuration values

 LocalStack is an AWS resource emulator which mimics the behavior of AWS in a production environment.
 As such, it requires similar configuration, namely setting several environment variables.